microsoft/Accera/docs/Tutorials/Hello_MatMul_GPU.md

     C[i, j] += A[i, k] * B[k, j]
 ```

 We have finished defining the logic of MatMul.
-Notice how up to this point, this is identical to what we did for the [CPU example](Hello_MatMul.md).
-Next, define the schedule which controls how the logic is executed.
+Notice how, up to this point, it is identical to what we did for the [CPU example](Hello_MatMul.md).
+Let's now define the schedule to control the execution logic.
 To do this, we first create the schedule from the nest:

 ```python
 schedule = nest.create_schedule()
 ```

-In order to execute this efficiently on our chosen hardware target, we will transform the iteration space and change the plan according to some predefined constants.
-The values of these constants can come either from hardware target characteristics and the shapes of the arrays, or can be found through auto-tuning.
-These will be explained in more detail in a subsequent tutorial.
+We will transform the iteration space and change the plan according to some predefined constants to execute this efficiently on our chosen hardware target.
+The values of these constants can come either from hardware target characteristics and the shapes of the arrays or can be found through auto-tuning.
+These will be explained in detail in a subsequent tutorial.
 For now, define:

 ```python
 block_x = 16
 block_y = 16